-If the student's aid package exceeds his/her financial need after recalculating for changes to cost, EFC, or EFA, the excess aid is considered an overaward.
+If the student's aid package exceeds need after recalculating for changes to cost, EFC, or EFA, the excess aid is considered an overaward.
 If you discover the overaward before the loan is completely disbursed, you must eliminate the overaward by cancelling or reducing the Stafford Loan, and/or reducing other aid in the student's package, as necessary.

 In a term program, the student may choose not to enroll in one of the terms in the loan period.
 In this case, the student will not be eligible to receive the disbursement for that payment period.
-Under a Scheduled Academic Year, the overall loan amount may be reduced by the amount of the disbursement that was not made, unless the student's costs and financial need for the terms actually attended are high enough to make her eligible for the original loan amount.
-Also, if a Borrower-Based Academic Year is used, the overall loan amount may not change if the student is paid for additional payment periods that can be included in the loan period.
+Under a Scheduled Academic Year, the overall loan amount will be reduced by the amount of the disbursement that was not made.
+However, if a Borrower-Based Academic Year is used, the overall loan amount may not change if the student is paid for additional payment periods that can be included in the loan period.